 Which apps could you not live without?

 Is email an app?
 Haha!
 Really though, I enjoy the eBay app for clothes and toys and household goods.
 It has been harder and harder as the years have gone on to go thrifting or antiquing with three kids in tow.
 My daughter especially loves vintage toys and dolls, such as the original Strawberry Shortcake and friends. eBay is a nice way to score unique pieces while also reusing what already exists around the globe.
 And often, items made a few decades or more ago are better quality and will outlast any modern toy or clothing.

 What’s one parenting product you wish you’d bought years ago?

 With my last child, I was gifted a wonderful linen baby carrier by Sakura Bloom that changed the way I parented my baby.
 With my previous two children, I was always looking forward to nap times, when I could put them in their crib and get stuff done.
 Well, nap time for a third baby with a 5- and 2-year-old running around looks and sounds so very different.
 Instead of putting him to nap in a crib, I would take him with us, sleeping on my chest, while we grocery-shopped, went for walks or just got stuff done around the house.
 No more being tied to an intensive nap schedule.
 A high-quality (read: comfortable, durable, washable, supportive) baby carrier is a must for any parent.

 What’s one life hack you wish you’d learned years ago?

-Who are some of your favorite celebrity/influencer parents?
+Who is your favorite celebrity/influencer parent?